 Model Contract Clauses

 European Union (EU) data protection law regulates the transfer of personal data from EU customers to countries outside the EU. dotdigital has EU Standard Contractual Clauses in place that provide specific guarantees around transfers of personal data for platform services.
 These Model contracts exist as contractual privacy protections between dotdigital and its third-party service providers who process data, as well as all dotdigital subsidiaries (to include North America, Australia, South Africa, and Belarus) – copies of which are available upon request and under NDA.
 Individual model contract clauses for dotdigital clients are available as well, on an as-need basis.

 Australian Privacy Principles

-For customers who are concerned about compliance with Australia’s Privacy Principles, dotdigital complies with a wide range of international, industry, and local standards, best common practice, regulations, legislation, and policy.
+For customers who are concerned about compliance with Australia’s Privacy Principles, dotdigital complies with a wide range of international, industry, and local standards, best common practices, regulations, legislation, and policy.
 Many of these are identified here in the dotdigital Trust Center.
 Should data sovereignty be of concern, dotdigital offers the ability to control where data lives by allowing the choice of sending instances in various regions, including Australia, North America, and Europe.

 Although the dotdigital platform addresses the compliance, security, and privacy requirements that Australia identifies, some requirements are the responsibility of the customer and it is important for customers to understand the shared responsibilities.